oblik-io/fabric-mcp/README.md

 ## Contributing

 Feedback on the [design document](./docs/design.md) is highly welcome!
 Please open an issue to share your thoughts or suggestions.

-Contribution guidelines will be added as the project progresses.
+Read the [contribution document here](./docs/contributing.md) and please follow the guidelines for this repository.

 ## License